-Ms. CHIU Hok Yu ("Ms. Chiu"), aged 50, is the managing director of REF Financial, a wholly-owned subsidiary of the Company.
+Ms. CHIU Hok Yu ("Ms. Chiu"), aged 50, is the managing director of REF Financial.
 Ms. Chiu joined the Group in April 2011 and is responsible for the Group's overall management, corporate development and strategic planning.
-Ms. Chiu has more than 22 years of experience in the financial printing industry.
+Ms. Chiu has more than 20 years of experience in the financial printing industry.